Manhua: Web

-Web portals

 Webcomics

 As microblogging and webcomics were gaining popularity in China, the form was increasingly used for political activism and satire.
 Despite China being a major consumer of comics for decades, the medium has never been taken as "serious works of art".
 R. Martin of The Comics Journal describes the Chinese outlook on comics as "pulpy imitations of films".
 Furthermore, China strictly controls the publishing of comics, and as a result, cartoonists faced difficulty reaching a large audience.
 Many cartoonists in the late 2000s began self-publishing their work on social media instead of attempting to issue paper editions.
-Websites such as Douban (2005) and Sina Weibo (2009) are popular venues for webcomics. he Taipei International Comics and Animation Festival celebrated a coming "webcomics era" in 2015.
-With increased smartphone usage with a younger generation, webcomics featuring a scrollable infinite canvas are expected to become more popular.
+Websites such as Douban (2005) and Sina Weibo (2009) are popular venues for webcomics.
+The Taipei International Comics and Animation Festival celebrated a coming "webcomics era" in 2015.
+With increased smartphone usage amongst a younger generation, webcomics featuring a scrollable infinite canvas are expected to become more popular.
 With an increasing prevalence of Chinese-language webcomic portals, young artists have more opportunities to publish their work and gain a reputation.
 In the second half of the 2010s, South Korean webcomics and webtoon platforms have become increasingly popular in China.

 Cartoonists such as Kuang Biao and Rebel Pepper make use of the Internet to criticize the Communist Party and its leaders.
 Communist propaganda and figures such as Lei Feng are openly mocked on microblogs and in online cartoons, despite efforts of censorship by the Chinese government.
 David Bandurski, a researcher with the University of Hong Kong's China Media Project, stated that social media has "dramatically changed the environment for cartoonists [as] they now have a really good platform to find an audience."
 Chinese animator Pi San criticized internet companies and web portals for being "pretty cowardly" and "too sensitive", as they take on the role of first line of defense through self-censorship.
 Rebel Pepper's account on Sina Weibo, where he posts his satiral cartoons, had been deleted over 180 times by 2012.

 Blogging websites such as Sina Weibo are also highly censored by the Chinese government.
 Reuters reported in September 2013 that about 150 graduates, all male, were employed to censor Sina Weibo day and night, and automatic censors processed around three million posts per day.
 A research team from Rice University, Texas, stated that they saw "a fairly sophisticated system, where human power is amplified by computer automation, capable of removing sensitive posts within minutes."
 Images censored from Sina Weibo include a portrait of Mao Zedong wearing a pollution mask, a photo compilation identifying the expensive watches on the wrists of supposedly low-waged local officials, and criticism on police action, censorship in education, and the one child policy.